Eat Out to Help Out: Scheme and impact

-The scheme was announced by Rishi Sunak, the Chancellor of the Exchequer, on 8 July 2020 as part of the British government's Plan for Jobs strategy.
-It involved the government subsidising food and non-alcoholic drinks at participating cafes, pubs, and restaurants, where the food and drinks were consumed on the premises.
+The scheme was announced by Rishi Sunak, the Chancellor of the Exchequer, on 8 July 2020 as part of the British government's Plan for Jobs strategy. £2 million was spent on focus groups and polling to promote the scheme.
+Patrick Vallance (the Chief Scientific Adviser) and Chris Whitty (the Chief Medical Adviser) were not informed of the scheme.
+Vallance's diary entries from the time say that Sunak said "it’s all about handling the scientists, not handling the virus", not realising Whitty was still in the room.

+The scheme involved the government subsidising food and non-alcoholic drinks at participating cafes, pubs, and restaurants, where the food and drinks were consumed on the premises.
 The subsidy was for 50% of the order, up to £10 per person (per order).
 The offer was available from 3 to 31 August, from Monday to Wednesday each week.
 There were no limits on how many times an individual could use the discount.

 The scheme led to a significant increase in restaurant visits during August, which were greater than the visits during the corresponding period a year prior (in August 2019).
 Participation in recreational activities was also increased by 5–6% on the days the scheme was active.
 Staff recruitment in the food service industry–measured by job postings–had increased by 7% to 14%, an increase not detected in other industries.

 Regions where the scheme was utilised more frequently saw a rise in COVID-19 infections.
 After the scheme ended, infections in these regions had notably decreased.
-A 2021 academic paper suggested the scheme may have been responsible for between 8–17% of new COVID-19 cases during the late summer.
+A 2021 academic paper suggested the scheme may have been responsible for "between 8–17% of all newly detected COVID-19 infections (and likely many more non-detected asymptomatic infections) in late summer".
 Two papers suggested that positive economic impacts were not sustained after the scheme had ended.

 Further lockdowns were introduced later in 2020 after the scheme ended in response to an increase in COVID-19 infections, which forced many hospitality venues to close once again.

-On The Andrew Marr Show on 4 October 2020, Johnson acknowledged the possibility that "Eat Out to Help Out" could have helped spread COVID-19, saying:I also think that it is important now, irrespective of whether Eat Out To Help Out you know, what the balance of there was, it unquestionably helped to protect many… there are two million jobs at least in the hospitality sector.
-It was very important to keep those jobs going.
-Now, if it, insofar as that scheme may have helped to spread the virus, then obviously we need to counteract that and we need to counteract that with the discipline and the measures that we’re proposing.
-I hope you understand the balance we’re trying to strike.
+In an interview on The Andrew Marr Show in October 2020, Prime Minister Boris Johnson acknowledged the possibility that "Eat Out to Help Out" could have helped spread COVID-19.
+The 2021 academic study said "EOHO scheme may have contributed to indirect economic and public health costs that vastly outstrip its short-term economic benefits".

+John Edmunds of the London School of Hygiene and Tropical Medicine, a member of the Sage committee of advisers during the pandemic described the scheme as "a spectacularly stupid idea and an obscene way to spend public money".
+At the COVID-19 inquiry, Edmunds stated that he was still angry about the scheme and that while it did not cause the second wave of COVID-19, it "encourage[d] people to take an epidemiological risk".